 Mid-December to April is considered the best time to visit the Bahamas, which is why it’s a top pick for winter holidays and family spring break ideas.

-Late April tends to be the rainiest time of the year in the Bahamas, therefore if you’re considering a spring getaway to the Bahamas, you might want to study the forecast before booking your cruise during that season.
+Late April tends to be the rainiest time of the year in the Bahamas, therefore if you’re considering a spring cruise to the Bahamas, you might want to study the forecast before booking during that season.

 As for sunny days, the Bahamas edges out the competition, as it enjoys about 340 sunny days throughout the calendar year.
 And even when it does rain, tropical showers tend to be short bursts that quickly yield back to clear skies.